 What is a Good Step 1 Score?

-Don’t be afraid to reach a little when it comes to your applications, either.
-Keep in mind that the numbers we’ve talked about below are actually averages.
-That means some people got in with lower scores, and some got in with higher scores.
+Don’t be afraid to reach a little regarding your applications, either.
+Keep in mind that the numbers we’ve talked about below are averages.
+That means some people got in with lower USMLE scores, and some got in with higher scores.
 If you’re a little lower than the average, that doesn’t mean you shouldn’t apply.
-If you have a great application to back up your slightly lower scores, you may have a better chance than someone with a high exam score but not so great everything else.
+If you have a great application to back up your slightly lower USMLE scores, you may have a better chance than someone with a high exam score but not so great in everything else.

 What to Do if You Fail Step 1?

 The first thing to know about failing Step 1 is that you’re not alone.
 According to the performance data released by USMLE, a high percentage of people failed the exam in 2022.
 The pass rate varied based on the background of the examinees.
 Below is a breakdown of USMLE Step 1 percentile regarding those who failed in 2022: